A Formulaic Romance

 This is the start of another story Amelia and I are putting together.
 There’s a pun in the title that will become obvious in time.

 The story starts with Rachel, Lady Hayforth, throwing the dice in a desperate try at the marriage mart and coming up short when her carriage breaks down in the middle of nowhere.
 After a complicated string of happenings, she ends up engaged to Rupert, Lord Hartshorne, an aspiring chemist who did mysterious things for the war office in the recent past.
 His notebooks have gone missing, and a mysterious Mr Oliver is involved.
 Last week Rachel and her friends went to look at the stars after an eventful afternoon.
 George has left for the village.
 One might think that Rachel’s life would get simpler without this distraction, but that would be no fun.

 Rupert showed he has something that connects his shoulders to his hips.
 Last week, the start of a new chapter shows that another of his talents is important.
-We discover why it was so important that Rupert come with Sir Roger recently.
+We discovered why it was so important that Rupert come with Sir Roger recently.
 Rachel awoke below decks in a ship (a channel barge).
 Despite the sterling reputation of the English as cooks, the crew ask Rachel to cook for them.
 Her choice of seasonings has their desired effect.
 The morning after she gave thanks for her deliverance she writes to let her friends know where she is.
 Things, however, are afoot and the game is on – especially with the reappearance of Mr Oliver.

 When you’ve finished with this tripe, take a look at the better authors in Snippet Sunday.

 Rachel’s resolve to warn her host grew as she walked back to the vicarage.
 When she opened the door, the sound of two familiar voices greeted her.
 Dr Fowler and

 “I came as soon as I could.
 I must say you’re looking radiant.
 Simple muslins become you.”